Layne-103/pmanager/docs/PRE_COMMIT_SETUP.md

 # Install pre-commit
 pip install pre-commit

+# Note: Hooks are NOT installed automatically
+# Pre-commit will run manually only when you choose

-# Install hooks
+# Optional: Install automatic hooks (if you want them to run on commit)
-pre-commit install
+# pre-commit install
-pre-commit install --hook-type commit-msg
+# pre-commit install --hook-type commit-msg

 # Install hook environments (takes a few minutes)
 pre-commit install-hooks